Cellular senescence: Clearance of senescent cells by the immune system

 Due to the heterogeneous nature of senescent cells, different immune system cells eliminate different senescent cells.
 Specific components of the senescence-associated secretory phenotype (SASP) factors secreted by senescent cells attract and activate different components of both the innate and adaptive immune system.

-Natural killer cells (NK cells) and macrophages play a major role in clearance of senescent cells.
+Natural killer cells (NK cells) and macrophages play a major role in the clearance of senescent cells.
 Natural killer cells directly kill senescent cells, and produce cytokines which activate macrophages which remove senescent cells.
 Senescent cells can be phagocytized by neutrophils as well as by macrophages.
 Senolytic drugs which induce apoptosis in senescent cells rely on phagocytic immune system cells to remove the apoptosed cells.

 Natural killer cells can use NKG2D killer activation receptors to detect the MICA and ULBP2 ligands which become upregulated on senescent cells.
 The senescent cells are killed using perforin pore-forming cytolytic protein.
 CD8+ cytotoxic T-lymphocytes also use NKG2D receptors to detect senescent cells, and promote killing similar to NK cells.

 Aging of the immune system (immunosenescence) results in a diminished capacity of the immune system to remove senescent cells, thereby leading to an increase in senescent cells.
 Chronic inflammation due to SASP from senescent cells can also reduce the capacity of the immune system to remove senescent cells.
 T cells, B cells, and NK cells have all been reported to become senescent themselves.
 Senescent-like aging CD8+ cytotoxic T-lymphocytes become more innate in structure and function, resembling NK cells.
 Immune system cells can be recruited by SASP to senescent cells, after which the SASP from the senescent cells can induce the immune system cells to become senescent.

 Chimeric antigen receptor T cells have been proposed as an alternative means to senolytic drugs for the elimination of senescent cells.
 Urokinase receptors have been found to be highly expressed on senescent cells, leading researchers to use chimeric antigen receptor T cells to eliminate senescent cells in mice.
 Chimeric antigen receptor natural killer cells have been proposed as an allogeneic means of eliminating senescent cells.